 Much of the history of Colombia does not make very pleasant reading, particularly since the 1940s.
 The country has been dogged by civil conflict and drug trafficking for decades both of which have caused untold misery for its people.

-But the history of Colombia stretches back long before the first gram of cocaine was ever manufactured.
+But the country's history stretches back long before the first gram of cocaine was ever manufactured.
 Here we take a look at the main periods of Colombia's fascinating history...

 For centuries before the Spanish colonisers arrived the region later to be called Colombia was occupied by numerous indigenous tribes.
 Some of the communities of this Pre-Colombian period survive to this day, others have long since disappeared, but the range of cultures that have existed in this land is idicative of this colourful multi-cultural country.